Frederic Storck

-Frederic Storck (19 January 1872, Bucharest – 26 December 1942, Bucharest) was a Romanian sculptor.
+Frederic Storck (19 January 1872 – 26 December 1942) was a Romanian sculptor.
 His father was the sculptor Karl Storck.
 His brother, Carol Storck, was also a sculptor and his wife, Cecilia Cuțescu-Storck was a painter.

 Life and work

 He studied at the Bucharest National University of Arts under Professor Ion Georgescu, then pursued further studies in Munich.
 Later, he became a Professor at the University of Arts himself and, together with Nicolae Vermont, Ștefan Luchian and others, was one of the founding members of "Tinerimea artistică" (Artistic Youth), a society devoted to Realism; drawing its inspiration from the lives of ordinary people.

 Storck's sculptures followed the Classical tradition and featured portrait busts (notably, Ion Heliade Rădulescu, Alexandru Macedonski, Spiru Haret, Constantin Dobrescu-Argeș, King Carol I and Queen Elisabeth), as well as allegorical themes ("Truth" at the Palace of Justice, for example).
 His later sculptures became highly stylized.